 Some problems of current interest in the group include: 1) Verified solution of uncertain dynamic systems, i.e., problems in which there are uncertainties in model parameters and/or initial conditions, including applications in ecology, physiology, epidemiology and chemical engineering; 2) Parameter estimation in modeling of phase equilibrium, including the implications of using locally vs. globally optimal parameters in subsequent computations; 3) Location of equilibrium states and bifurcations of equilibria in ecosystem models used to assess the risk associated with the introduction of new chemicals into the environment; 4) Molecular modeling, including transition state analysis and the calculation of molecular conformations; and 5) Global optimization, including problems involving dynamic models.
 Also of special interest (in collaboration with Professor Joan Brennecke and the Notre Dame Energy Center) are modeling problems that arise in the development of sustainable, energy-efficient and environmentally-conscious processing technology, in particular the use of supercritical carbon dioxide and room-temperature ionic liquids as environmentally-benign replacements for traditional organic solvents.

 Recent Publications -- Find here a list of recent publications.
 Also find here links to abstracts and preprints of selected recent publications.

-Recent Presentations -- Find here a list of recent presentations.
+Recent Presentations -- This is not up-to-date.
+Find here a list of recent presentations.
 Also find here links to materials available from recent presentations (no downloadable material earlier than late-1997).

 Courses -- Find here links to information about courses in current and future semesters.